shushtain/farba.nvim/README.md

   config = function()
     -- Here is my light theme.
     -- It's for presenting to people, so I will keep defaults.
+    -- I also don't need a separate background since my terminal matches, and since I often disable it for OBS layering.
     -- Dark yellow is ugly, so I want to use orange. local light = {
       light_mode = true,
+      background = false,
       colors = {
         general = {
           yellow = { 25, 75 },